unt-libraries/py-wasapi-client/README.md

  $ python setup.py install
 ```

-Once installed, run the client at the commandline with:
+Once installed, run the client at the command line with:

 ```
  $ wasapi-client --help